ory/sdk/clients/client/php/docs/Api/IdentityApi.md

     $config
 );
 $perPage = 250; // int | Items per Page  This is the number of items per page.
-$page = 1; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+$page = 56; // int | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header.
 $credentialsIdentifier = 'credentialsIdentifier_example'; // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.

 try {